LloydPlayzHD/eggs/README.md

 ****
 #### How To Install?
-First of all download "corebot-egg" and then go to pterodactyl -> Admin Control Panel >Nests > "Create New" (Name: Discord) then Save > "Import egg" (Select the file you just downloaded and Nest = Discord) > Import.
+First of all download "corebot-egg" and then go to Pterodactyl -> Admin Control Panel >Nests > "Create New" (Name: Discord) then Save > "Import egg" (Select the file you just downloaded and Nest = Discord) > Import.

 **NOW RESTART DAEMON** Then you are done!
 ****

 #### How To Update?
-First of all download "corebot-egg" and then go to pterodactyl -> Admin Control Panel >Nests > Discord > Select "CoreBot DiscordEgg (NodeJS 12) > Delete > "Import egg" (Select the file you just downloaded and Nest = Discord) > Import.
+First of all download "corebot-egg" and then go to Pterodactyl -> Admin Control Panel >Nests > Discord > Select "CoreBot DiscordEgg (NodeJS 12) > Delete > "Import egg" (Select the file you just downloaded and Nest = Discord) > Import.

 **NOW RESTART DAEMON** Then you are done!
 ****